idaholab/moose/docs/content/modules/tensor_mechanics/systems/Kernels/StressDivergence1DRSpherical.md

-#Stress Divergence 1D RSpherical Action
+#StressDivergence1DRSphericalAction

 !!! important
     Deprecated action to set up the stress divergence kernel for an RSpherical problem.
-Use the [TensorMechanics](auto::/Kernels/TensorMechanics) Action instead; that action autodetects the coordinate system.
+Use the [TensorMechanics](/Kernels/TensorMechanics.md) Action instead; that action autodetects the coordinate system.